augustopedroza/photoscroller/README.md

 * Glide
 * Dagger2

-## Improvements
+## Recommended Improvements / Future work
+### Architecture
+* Write a generic ViewModel factory.
 ### Error handling
 It is horrendous in its current state.
-Future Work:
-* Handle nwtork error cases
+* Handle nwtork error cases.
-* Provide localized error messages
+* Provide localized error messages.
 * Do not use toasts for error messages.
 ### Tests
 Let's be honest, these tests are useless!!
-Future work:
 * Dependency injection provides higher testability since it provides a loosely coupled design.
+Use a dagger test component.
 * Mock network to avoid false positives dues to network instability.
 * Rely on mockito and espresso.
+* Write UI unit tests using Robolectric.
 ### UI
 It is plain ugly!
-Future Work:
 * The Grid view should adapt its number of columns to the screen size (including tablets) and to landscape mode.
 * Use a modern action bar.
+* Construct photo URL based on display size.
+The PhotoActivity should fetch a larger size.

 ### Additional recommended 3rd party components
 * RxJava - Provides a powerful observable pattern framework.